-Earning $240K per year on average, Executive Directors receive the most money, followed by Biotechnology Senior Research Scientists (around $121K), Senior Research Scientists (approximately $120K), and Pharmaceuticals Sales Representatives ($105K).
-Among the lower-paid positions at Bristol-Myers Squibb Company are Associate Research Scientists — the median salary for this role approaches about $66K.
+Earning approximately $240K annually on average, Executive Directors receive the most money, followed by Biotechnology Senior Research Scientists ($121K), Senior Research Scientists (around $120K), and Senior Territory Managers ($102K).
+Bristol-Myers Squibb Company hands out some of the smallest paychecks to Associate Research Scientists ($68K on average).

-When it comes to location, the highest average paycheck ($114K annually) can be spotted in Princeton, N.J.; New Brunswick, N.J. ($112K), Hopewell, N.J. (approximately $107K), and Seattle, Wash. (about $99K) are the next top-paying cities.
-High paychecks are not found in Tampa, Fla.; in fact, at around $56K it is one of the worst-paid cities.
-Bristol-Myers Squibb Company workers in New Jersey earn the most — $107K per year on average.
+When it comes to location, the highest average paycheck (about $117K per year) can be spotted in Princeton, N.J.; Hopewell, N.J. ($107K), New Brunswick, N.J. (around $102K), and Seattle, Wash. (approximately $98K) are the next top-paying cities.
+High paychecks are not found in Tampa, Fla.; in fact, at $55K it is one of the worst-paid cities.
+By state, the highest pay levels are found in New Jersey, where the average Bristol-Myers Squibb Company employee makes about $107K annually.

 Years of Experience

 Those who have five to nine years of work experience see average salaries of $86K per year.
 Workers who have been with the company for more than one year but less than five can make about $65K annually on average.
 The greater proportion of employees (40 percent) report 10-19 years of experience and bring home median pay of $109K per year.